SeanZhao1201/BOAT2-Cluster-and-Factor/README.md

 1. Clone this repository
 2. Ensure R and all required packages are installed (run `R/00_setup.R` to check and install needed packages)
-3. Run the scripts in numerical order, or use the provided main script to run the complete analysis
+3. Run the scripts in numerical order, or use the provided `run_all.R` script to run the complete analysis
+4. Alternatively, you can use the R Markdown file `BOAT2-Cluster-and-Factor.Rmd` for an interactive analysis

 ## Main Outputs